danielharrell/SumLect2015/Lost_Idea_LA.md

 arts page only going this far.-->

 So even if no list of liberal arts contains the idea of one among its examples, such lists prevail, even in memory.
-This suggests a deeper way of being lost, where not being found means being forgotten.
-This brings me to my hypothesis, which is that we have indeed forgotten what a liberal art is, and it is this that explains the lists.
-Why such lists prevail, because we have forgotten what a liberal art is.
+And this suggests a deeper way of being lost, where not being found means being forgotten.
-And being forgotten And this is one part of my hypothesis in my lecture's title: that on such lists the idea of a liberal art is not simply lost, but forgotten.
-Revise this first sentence.
-The idea should be that the persistence of such lists suggests a forgetfulness.
-And this is part of my hypothesis.
+Hence my lecture's title.
+In the lost idea of a liberal art, my hypothesis is that we have indeed forgotten what a liberal art is.
+And by "we," I mean those of us who might be thought most devoted to the liberal arts: we students, and stewards, of a liberal education.
+Have sentence here referring back to lists.
+On this hypothesis, there is a false sense of comprehension in the lists of liberal arts just mentioned, and a lack of insight , will see liberal arts proliferate on lists, in ostensible defense Perhaps include a sentence or two here about how this forgetfulness is manifest in the seeming comprehension of lists.
+And by "forgotten," I not only mean in the sense that the idea of a liberal art has vanished from our thoughts about liberal education, as if by accident; I also mean in the sense that this idea may have vanished in being banished, as if by choice.
+The idea of a liberal art has become something to forget, on this hypothesis, when we are called upon to explain, or defend, or even pursue, a liberal education.

 But then move to a still deeper sense of loss, where the forgetting comes first.
 As a straightforward first